nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Trackr is a **desktop app for managing deliveries for your business, optimised for the use of Command Line Interface**, while still having the benefits of a Graphical User Interface (GUI).
+If you are a busy home business owner who hates excel or is on a time crunch, this is for you.

 * Table of Contents
 {:toc}